CarloFAProfumieri/deturnoar/README.md

 ## ♿ Accessibility
 This was the central point of this project.

-- The frontend was checked for **colorblindness accessibility** using the **Let's Get Colorblind** extension in Chrome, and later in Firefox because Chrome disabled Ublock Origin and now I dislike them.
+- The frontend was checked for **colorblindness accessibility** using the **Let's Get Colorblind** extension in Chrome, and later in Firefox because Chrome disabled Ublock Origin and now I hate Chrome.
 - The **HTML includes alternate text** to ensure **screen reader support**.
 - The goal is to **get direct feedback from non-sighted individuals** to improve accessibility further.